 Oceans

-Moreover, studies have shown that ocean habitats can sequester carbon at rates as high as four times higher than terrestrial forests.
-Here is how mangroves and coral reefs benefit the environment:
+Studies have shown that ocean habitats, with their unique ecosystems, can sequester carbon at rates as high as four times greater than terrestrial forests.

 The Future of the Ocean